Community-centered design

 Compensate fairly

 Compensation models should consider the additional costs some might incur to participate in research.
-This might include time off from work, child care, and transportation costs.
+This might include time off from work, childcare, and transportation costs.

 If you are working with or for a federal agency, depending on the structure of your research, compensation may have implications for the Paperwork Reduction Act (PRA).
 Be sure to consult your agency guidelines.